PhiphiAuThon/pin_at_home/README.md

 Pinterest overlay for displaying random pins from a board.
 I personally set a Pinterest board as new tab page on my browser to get random inspiration.

+## ✨ Features

+- **New Tab Override**: Opens your Pinterest board as your browser's new tab page
+- **Grid View**: Display random pins in a clean, customizable grid layout
+- **Browse Mode**: Scroll through your entire pin collection
+- **Fullscreen Viewer**: View pins in fullscreen with navigation
+- **Refsheet Canvas**: Create reference sheets from selected pins
+- **Multi-board Caching**: Pins are cached per board for instant loading

 ## 🚀 Setup

 1.  **Open Extensions Page**